 Things to do in Sóller

 The market in Sóller is on Saturdays, when shoppers and traders create a real buzz.
-The town isn’t really a notable shopping centre, but there are a few gems, such as the square’s Plaza 13 Couture, a unique space selling designer fashions, local art and decorative items – including hand-painted furniture.
+The town isn’t really a notable shopping centre, but you’ll be able to find everything you would expect from a truly traditional village such as local products and crafts.
+Although it is true, there are also some small gems like 13 Couture, a unique space selling designer fashions, local art and decorative items – including hand-painted furniture.

 Hikers and Nordic walking fans are in their element, with the Serra de Tramuntana’s GR221 long-distance path – the Dry Stone Route – passing through both the town.
 To walk with a guide, check out Mallorca Hiking or Tramuntana Tours (also bike rental).